 The human body produces specific cannabinoids on its own.
 The body also has two receptors for cannabinoids: the CB1 receptors and CB2 receptors.
 Although CB1 receptors are found throughout the body, many of them are present in the brain.
 The CB1 receptors in the brain affect pain, mood, coordination and movement, memories, appetite, thinking, and a host of other functions.
 CB2 receptors, on the other hand, are found in the immune system and affect inflammation and pain.
 CBD tends to direct the body to use more of its cannabinoids it and produces antipsychotic effects.
 By doing so, CBD seems to reduce pain and anxiety as well as enhance mental function, according to studies.

 Proponents of CBD oil claim that it has the potential to treat a wide variety of health issues.
 These health problems range from everyday ailments to chronic health conditions.
-Some of the issues that CBD have been reported to help alleviate are:

 There have been concerns about the possible side effects that CBD may have on people who use it.
 Some reported side effects include low blood pressure, dry mouth, drowsiness, and lightheadedness.
 Other side effects that CBD may trigger are anxiety, nausea, vomiting, changes in mood, changes in appetite, and diarrhea.